Microsoft Sentinel Integration User Guide

 Overview

-The ThreatConnect® integration with Microsoft Sentinel™ uses the Upload Indicators API to send Indicators from ThreatConnect to Microsoft Sentinel.
-Using the Indicators from ThreatConnect, Microsoft Sentinel will then detect suspicious activities and alert the relevant teams with actionable data.
+The ThreatConnect® integration with Microsoft Sentinel™ uses the Microsoft Sentinel upload indicators API to send sets of Indicators defined by ThreatConnect Query Language (TQL) queries from ThreatConnect to Microsoft Sentinel.
+Microsoft Sentinel then analyzes the Indicators from ThreatConnect to detect suspicious activities and alert the relevant teams with actionable data.

 The following ThreatConnect Indicator types may be sent to Microsoft Sentinel: